Is Granite Best For Outdoor Kitchen Countertop

 QUESTION:

-Do I need to protect/cover the Granite Countertop during an Ohio Winter?
 Do I need to protect/cover a stainless steel sink during an Ohio winter?

 ANSWER:

-Of course, minimizing exposure to rain, snow and weather in general will prolong the life of anything and given the length and severity of winters in your area it wouldn't be a bad idea to have a custom cover made that would keep the whole island dry, but granite and stainless steel will stand up to the elements without much trouble.
+have a custom cover made that would keep the whole island dry, but natural stone and stainless steel will stand up to the elements without much trouble.

 Cycles of freeze/thaw are your biggest trouble maker and you can't do anything about that.
 It is possible, but not very likely that the granite could develop a crack if you have many cycles of freeze/thaw.